 TSSAA Class A State Tournament – GHS TIGERS

-The Gordonsville High Tigers baseball team lost their opening game of this week’s TSSAA Class A State Tournament — falling to west Tennessee’s Huntingdon Mustangs, 4-0, in a Tuesday night duel played at Murfreesboro Riverdale.
+The Gordonsville High Tigers baseball team avoided elimination with a 3-1 win over Greenback in this week’s TSSAA Class A State Tournament being held in Murfreesboro.

-Coach Keith Goolsby’s charges will now try to avoid tourney elimination at 10 a.m.
-Wednesday, May 24 when they face east Tennessee’s Greenback Cherokees who lost to Loretto in Tuesday’s other lower bracket game.
+A strong pitching performance from senior Bobby Parliment held the Cherokees’ bats in check with only one run while sophomore Adam Goolsby had the big blows for the Tigers offensively — belting a solo home run and also adding a 2-run double for the winning margin in eliminating Greenback from the tourney.

-The double elimination event also features upper bracket teams from Goodpasture, North Greene, Summertown and Peabody.
+Gordonsville, trying to work their way out of the loser’s bracket after dropping a 4-0 decision to Huntingdon yesterday, is scheduled to play the loser of Loretto / Huntingdon at 5 p.m.
+Wednesday; however, storms across middle Tennessee may delay the actual start time.

 Bracket results available with this link: http://brackets.tssaa.org/schedule.cfm?id=20160401